 Parking Do to dust please keep your speed down to 5mph.
 There will be room in the dirt for additional cars and if you do bring a rv please park it north and south in the pavement to allow more room for other RV’s.
 Please keep the amount of vehicles down to 2 per team max and please let me know if you have an RV.
 Any RV over 24 ft should park on the pavement.

-VENUE MAPS RV’S CAN START TO PARK AT 5 PM THURSDAY 7/9.
-PLEASE PARK WITH OTHERS IN MIND WHEN YOU COME IN AND KEEP THAT FIRE LANE OPEN!
+VENUE MAPS RV’S CAN START TO PARK AT 12 PM THURSDAY.
+PLEASE PARK WITH OTHERS IN MIND WHEN YOU COME IN AND KEEP THAT FIRE LANE (MIDDLE) OPEN!

 WE WILL HAVE SPACE FOR LIGHT CHARGING AT THE PINE MOUNTAIN NEUTRAL WRENCHING AND LIGHT AND MOTION RENTAL AREA.
 Also I WILL, HAVE NUMEROUS CHARGING STRIPS BY THE MAIN LIGHT TOWER.
 PLEASE LABEL YOUR LIGHT WITH YOUR NAME AND RACE # AND HAVE FUN!